New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 What to do if you need emergency dental care

-A hospital trip typically makes more sense if something happens to your facial bones.
+• Go to the hospital: A hospital trip typically makes more sense if something happens to your facial bones.
 Any issue that impacts your ability to breathe should also be immediately attended to at a hospital.
-If any of these events occur, it’s best to call 911 and get help as soon as possible.3
+If any of these events occur, it’s best to call 911 and get help as soon as possible.2

-On the other hand, a dentist trip is better if you are in serious pain, but the issue is non-life-threatening.
-If you can breathe properly, a trip to the dentist to get emergency dental care would likely be all that is necessary.3
+• Visit your dentist: On the other hand, a dentist trip is better if you are in serious pain, but the issue is non-life-threatening.
+If you can breathe properly, a trip to the dentist to get emergency dental care would likely be all that is necessary.2

 Some dental insurance plans help provide emergency coverage to help make emergency dental care costs more manageable.
-Depending on your location and medical history, Aflac offers a variety of benefits that can help cover expenses related to emergency dental procedures.
+Depending on your location and medical history, Aflac dental insurance offers a variety of benefits that can help cover expenses related to emergency dental procedures.
+For instance, Aflac offers coverage for major services such as oral surgery.

 Additionally, getting regular dental care may help prevent an oral emergency from happening later.

-Should I get dental insurance to cover emergency dental care?
+Should I get dental insurance to help cover emergency dental care?

 Consider your financial situation and budget when deciding if dental insurance is right for you.
-If you want to be prepared in case a dental emergency occurs, it can be smart to get this type of policy.
+This type of coverage helps to be prepared in case a dental emergency occurs.
 Additionally, dental insurance can help you pay less in other out-of-pocket dental care costs.
-Aflac dental insurance comes with affordable premiums and extensive coverage for preventive, basic, and major services.
+Aflac dental insurance comes with affordable premiums and extensive coverage for the following:

 If you experience a dental emergency, it’s important to get emergency dental care as soon as possible.
 You may be able to get help covering emergency dental care with Aflac’s dental insurance.
 If you already have a dental plan, we also offer supplemental dental insurance to help cover treatments and procedures that your primary provider may not fully cover.
 This can be especially helpful if a dental emergency catches you and your wallet by surprise.